 Both you and your baby should feel ready before trying baby food.
 Starting off well can lead to a lifetime of healthy eating habits for your baby.
+So when do babies start eating solids?
 Here are some signs, tips and ideas to get your solid-food feeding off to a great start.

 Until 12 months old, babies should receive most of their nutritional needs from breast milk, formula or a combination of both.
 That first year is a time of exploration and development that helps prime babies for the diversity of solid food.
 Starting on solids allows them to get accustomed to eating and establishing a feeding routine, as well as learning about textures and using utensils.